github/objective-c-style-guide/README.md

  * Categories should be named for the sort of functionality they provide.
 Don't create umbrella categories.
  * Category methods should always be prefixed FOR EXTERNAL CLASSES.
  * If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.

+ # Protocol Implementation
+  * classes implementing some protocols should have `Impl` suffix in their names (Future Swift migration benefits, readability benefits).
+Example: `LocationServiceImpl`